-July 13, 2017 – Three strategic factors for military families to consider when refinancing a VA IRRRL, VA Purchase, Fannie or Freddie, or FHA existing mortgage, by Andy May, COO of AAFMAA Mortgage Services.
+July 13, 2017 – Three strategic factors for military families to consider when refinancing a VA IRRRL, VA Purchase, Fannie or Freddie, or FHA existing mortgage, by Anthony Powell, Vice President of Operations of AAFMAA Mortgage Services.
 Mortgage choices have expanded in the last five years as non-safe harbor loans offered by REITs, banks, and hedge funds have sought higher yields.
 New investment funds have entered the mortgage market and the resulting mortgage products look familiar – income, assets, credit, and other underwriting factors are expanding.

 Military families considering refinancing should think through three key factors before refinancing.
 First and foremost is the obvious, does the military family intend to stay put for at least three years?
 Younger military families that are PCSing (relocating) frequently should be renting.
 The cost of refinancing and moving within the first three years can be mitigated through a no-closing cost mortgage (which simply results in a higher interest rate to pay for the closing costs).
 However, to gain the maximum advantage from a refinance the military family should be in the home at least three years, depending on current mortgage interest rate.